magepages/mpdocs/docs/layered-navigation-pro/user-guide.rst

   * **Yes**: Show all the attributes and options even the product is currently out of stock.
   * **No**: Hide all the attributes and options of the product which is currently out of stock.

-* In **Product Count** With this feature, there will have a number which is displayed next to the filter.
+* In **Display Product Count** With this feature, there will have a number which is displayed next to the filter.
 This number allows the shoppers to know how many items which is matched the filter.
 For example: If the filter is displayed: **Cotton(2)**, that means there are 2 items which are matched the filter *Cotton*.

 .. image:: https://i.imgur.com/ZfTnGp2.jpg

-* In **Display Product Count** field:
+In **Display Product Count** field:

   * Set **Yes** to display the number to the left of the filter name.
   * Set **No** to hide this number.